orsonteodoro/gcf2/profiles/gaming/README.md

 * 1.5+ minute durations with no artifacts:  -Ofast
 * 1.5+ minute durations with artifacts:  -O3

+* If the duration is still too long, a backtrack of the dependency chain bumps is made.
+Once it is found, we restore the -Oflag to -O0 for irrelevant packages.
+If a package is known to be slow (or is the performance bottleneck), no backtracking will be done.

 ## Performance estimates

 * -Ofast is +- 2% performance drop or benefit ; A to A+ grade